What qualities should I look for in choosing a mentor?

-- Schedule meetings (often quarterly or more often based on needs.)
+- Schedule meetings (often quarterly or more frequently based on needs).

-- Prepare the meeting agendas in advance with timeline and run meetings.
+- Prepare the meeting agendas in advance with a timeline and run meetings.

-- Communicate in a way the mentor prefers (phone, email, in person.)
+- Communicate in a way the mentor prefers (phone, email and/or in person).

 - Ask questions and actively listen.